cklosowski/doculens/README.md

-# DocuLens
+# DocuScout

-DocuLens is a powerful documentation image scanner that helps you find and track documentation screenshots that need updating.
+DocuScout is a powerful documentation image scanner that helps you find and track documentation screenshots that need updating.
 Using advanced OCR technology and smart caching, it efficiently scans your documentation website and identifies images based on their content, URLs, and alt text.

 ## Features